In today's blog post, I will be discussing what ClickJacking attack is and how we can prevent it.

 Let's take a look at an example:

-And when the user clicks on the "Claim Coupon"
+When the user clicks on the "Claim Coupon", then "Transfer"

 <iframe style="opacity: 0;" scrolling="no" src="http://localhost:3931/Bank/TransferMoney"></iframe>